 The OtterBox earned an 8 out of 10 in our user friendliness metric, which is the highest score that any of the coolers earned.
 We liked that the lid of the Venture 65 is difficult to inadvertently close when the cooler is open.
 Even in moderate gusts it didn't slam shut, which was one of our biggest complaints about the ORCA 58 Quart and YETI Tundra 65.

 The Venture 65's drain was our testers' favorite and doesn't make a mess while draining excess water.
 The plug is attached to the cooler by a plastic leash and a spout ensures that water pours out in a single stream.
-This is preferable over models with drains that spill water under the cooler.
+This is preferable to many other models that tended to spill water under the cooler whhile draining.

 For a 65-quart cooler, the Venture 65 is one of the largest models that we tested and it only earned a score of 6 out of 10 in our portability metric.
 It is substantially larger than the 65-quart YETI despite claiming the same capacity.
 It received an unimpressive score in this metric because of its large exterior dimensions and relatively heavy weight of 33 pounds.
 The Venture 65 also won't fit inside of a standard Yosemite National Park bear box, which makes it harder to travel with if you camp in places that require you to store food in bear lockers.It has rigid plastic handles that are similar to those of the Pelican Elite 70.
 We preferred this style over rope handles for carrying coolers longer distances and found it especially easy to move with two people.
 The main disadvantage of rigid handles is that dragging the cooler can be more strenuous when it is fully loaded.
 The handles also can be problematic since they make the cooler longer than it would be without them.